JuanCasado/DAILY_CODING/README.md

 For example, [2, 4, 6, 2, 5] should return 13, since we pick 2, 6, and 5.
 [5, 1, 1, 5] should return 10, since we pick 5 and 5.

 * **DAY11**: Implement a job scheduler which takes in a function f and an integer n, and calls f after n milliseconds.

+* **DAY11**: Implement an autocomplete system.
+That is, given a query string s and a set of all possible query strings, return all strings in the set that have s as a prefix.
+For example, given the query string de and the set of strings [dog, deer, deal], return [deer, deal].